RobertSundling/neato-botvac/README.md

 *If you attempt this method, please share your results.*

-## USB OTG Cable

-You will need a USB OTG ("On-The-Go") cable to connect a USB flash drive to your Neato Botvac.
-Your Botvac may have come with one, but there is no need to use the official cable (which sells for around $30 US).

-If you do not already have one, what you are looking for is an [OTG Micro USB 2.0 Male to USB Female cable](https://www.google.com/search?q=OTG+Micro+USB+2.0+Male+to+USB+Female+cable).
-You can find them on Amazon or eBay for a few dollars.
-(They are mostly used to connect USB devices to older smartphones and tablets.)

 ## Factory reset

 The Botvac is supposed to keep a secondary, backup firmware image from when it was originally shipped.
 If something goes wrong and your robot is not in a usable state, you may wish to attempt to have the bot revert to this backup image by performing a factory reset (also sometimes called a "hard reset").
 This involves a process of holding down the front bumper in a certain way while pressing and releasing the power button, at certain intervals.

-The specific steps to do this are [outlined in this reddit post by u/woutske](https://www.reddit.com/r/botvac/comments/c7hznj/comment/esjzc1i/).
+The specific steps to do this are [outlined in this reddit comment by u/woutske](https://www.reddit.com/r/botvac/comments/c7hznj/comment/esjzc1i/).
 Note that not all of the steps may be necessary.

 Of course, it is not guaranteed that this process will work or that you will always be able to do this.